-Getting the best deals on Black Friday means making a shopping game plan in advance — and that means knowing what to buy and not to buy on Black Friday.
+If you want to get the best deals on Black Friday, you'll need to make a shopping game plan in advance — and that requires knowing what to buy on Black Friday and what not to buy.
 Not every deal is a good deal, even on the biggest sales holiday of the year.
-So before you start shopping, check out our suggestions for what not to buy on Black Friday 2019.
+So before you start shopping, check out our suggestions for what not to buy on Black Friday 2020.

 Video Game Consoles

-The exceptions are Nintendo Switch and Nintendo Switch Lite.
-These newer consoles are likely to remain Nintendo's top-of-the-line options for the next five years or more.
-We saw some good discounts on the Switch last November, about half of which earned our Staff Pick designation.
-This year, the recently upgraded Switch could see modest discounts, while Switch Lite deals could be harder to come by.
+The exceptions are the Nintendo Switch and Nintendo Switch Lite.
+These newer consoles are likely to remain Nintendo's top-of-the-line options for the next few years.
+We saw some good discounts on the Nintendo Switch last November, the majority of which earned our Staff Pick designation.

-Jewelry is a product that rarely sees top-notch sales — in the past year, we've only seen 11 jewelry deals worthy of our Staff Pick rating at all.
+Jewelry is a product that rarely sees top-notch sales.
+In the past year, we've only seen 21 jewelry deals worthy of our Staff Pick rating at all.
+And just two of those deals showed up around Black Friday.

 Last year we saw a fair number of holiday decor deals in November.
-That included a Target promotion the weekend after Black Friday, which took $25 off holiday decoration orders of $75.
-But the best time to buy any seasonal item is usually after (or at least toward the end) of the season.
+They included a Target promotion the weekend after Black Friday, which took $50 off holiday decoration orders of $100.
+But the best time to buy any seasonal item is usually after — or at least toward the end of — the season.
 The best deals should start at the end of December and in January, so plan to stock up for next year's holiday season then.

-You'll find a few fitness deals in November, but expect to see more than three times as many sales on exercise equipment in January, when retailers try to cash in on New Year's resolutions.
-Even though a few sales made the cut for Staff Picks in November 2018, you can count on a higher number of these great deals in January.
+You'll find fitness deals in November, but expect to see about three times as many sales on exercise equipment in January, when retailers try to cash in on New Year's resolutions.
+November and January might have around the same number of Staff Pick deals, but we'll probably see far more deals overall in January than around Black Friday.

 Off-Brand and Black Friday Models